Vikentiy Voloshyn: Livyi Bereh Kyiv

+Oleksandriya for the Relegation play-offs at the CSC Nika Stadium in Oleksandriia.

 International career

 In 2017 he was called up by the Ukraine under-17 team.
 On 28 January 2018, he scored against Moldova under-17 team for the Development Cup in Minsk in Belarus.
 On 27 September 2021, he was called up by the Ukraine national under-21 football team.